max-hill/563-final-project/report.md

 As noted, the simulation employed in this project seeks to repeatedly model the evolution of a locus of DNA consisting of *L* base pairs on a species tree with topology ((AB)C) when the possibility of intralocus recombination is present.
-Each time it does this, it seeks to infer a gene tree topology using some method from the sequence data generated for the locus.
+Each time it does this, the simulator then tries to infer a gene tree topology using some method from the sequence data generated for the locus.

 There are three simulation modes, essentially corresponding to three different ways of inferring the gene tree topology from the generated data.
 We shall refer to these three modes as **ml-sequence**, **jc-expected**, and **jc-sequence**.
-To be more precise, the three modes differ in both the type of sequence data they produce and the way that they infer a 'gene tree' topology from each individually simulated locus.
+To be more precise, the three modes differ in both the type of sequence data they produce and the way that they infer a gene tree topology from each individually simulated locus.
 All three modes are consensus-based in the sense that we assume that the ultimate estimate of the species tree topology is chosen to be the most commonly occuring gene tree topology.
 A detailed description of the simulation procedure under each of the three modes is as follows:

-  (0) ml-sequence (maximum-likelihood with binary sequences):
+  (0) ml-sequence (= maximum-likelihood with binary sequences):

       Given a fixed parameter regime, do the following three steps *N* times: first, simulate an ancestral recombation graph (ARG) with the given